SimonGoring/neotomadb-manual/_build/html/_sources/db_design_concepts.txt

 -  Terrestrial caves, rock shelters, colluvium, volcanic deposits, soils

 The Depositional Environment may change through time.
 For example, as a basin fills with sediment, it may convert from a lake to a fen and perhaps later to a bog.
 A colluvial slope may have alluvial sediments at depth.
 A modern playa lake may have a buried paleosol.
 Thus, a sediment section may have units with different facies and depositional agents.
 The **Facies** is the sum total of the characteristics that distinguish a sedimentary unit.
-Facies are listed in the `FaciesTypes <#_Table:_FaciesTypes>`__ lookup table and are assigned to Analysis Units in the
-`AnalysisUnits.FaciesID <#_Table:_AnalysisUnits>`__ field.
-A sedimentary
-unit may have one or more agents of deposition.
+Facies are listed in the :ref:`FaciesTypes <FaciesTypes>` lookup table and are assigned to Analysis Units in the :ref:`AnalysisUnits.FaciesID <AnalysisUnits>` field.
+A sedimentary unit may have one or more agents of deposition.
 For example, a cave deposit may be partly owing to human habitation and partly to carnivore activity.
-Depositional Agents are listed in the `DepAgentTypes <#_Table:_DepAgentTypes>`__ lookup table and are assigned to Analysis Units in the `DepAgents <#_Table:_DepAgents>`__ table.
+Depositional Agents are listed in the :ref:`DepAgentTypes <DepAgentTypes>` lookup table and are assigned to Analysis Units in the :ref:`DepAgents <DepAgents>` table.

-Whereas Facies and Depositional Agents are both keyed to Analysis Units, the `Lithology <#_Table:_Lithology>`__ table is keyed to Collection Units.
+Whereas Facies and Depositional Agents are both keyed to Analysis Units, the :ref:`Lithology <Lithology>` table is keyed to Collection Units.
 Analysis Units, especially from cores, may not be contiguous but be placed at discrete intervals down section.
 Lithologic units are defined by depth in the Collection Unit.
-Whereas Facies have short descriptions and are keyed to the `FaciesTypes <#_Table:_FaciesTypes>`__ lookup table, the `Lithology.Description <#_Table:_Lithology>`__ field is a memo, and lithologic descriptions much more detailed than Facies descriptions.
+Whereas Facies have short descriptions and are keyed to the :ref:`FaciesTypes <FaciesTypes>` lookup table, the :ref:`Lithology.Description <Lithology>` field is a memo, and lithologic descriptions much more detailed than Facies descriptions.
 FAUNMAP, which was built around Analysis Units, stores Facies and Depositional Agent data; whereas the pollen database, which was centered on Collection Units, stores lithologic data.

 Date Fields
 -----------